The Mt. Olive Difference

-At Mt.
-Olive Preschool we believe the most important thing we do every day is to teach little children about the love of Jesus.
+Mt.
+Olive Preschool believes the most important thing we do every day is to teach little children about the love of Jesus.
 Children know about love because they experience and know the feeling of love they get from their parents, grandparents, and siblings.
 When you tell young children that Jesus loves them, they have an understanding of what that means.
 Our aim each day is to let the light and love of Jesus show in our words and actions.
 We model love and concern, forgiveness, and joy.
 Our Bible curriculum teaches basic Bible stories like Noah’s ark, David and Goliath, and Jesus’ miracles.
 At Christmas and Easter, we focus our lessons on those special stories.
 At Mt.
 Olive Preschool, children begin to build a foundation for a lifetime of faith and joyful living.

 We strive to make all children and their families feel at home at Mt.
 Olive Preschool.
 Many of our students spend a large part of their young lives with us at the Preschool.
 We get to know children and their families and come to love the children like our own.
 We share in families’ celebrations of little victories like successful potty training and offer caring support in times of challenge.

 Low Teacher-Student Ratios